The system

 2. Mitigation

-Once all the declarers have completed the DoI form, their declarations are turned into a workflow that creates items to be reviewed and mitigations recorded by the appropriate reviewer(s) (for example, the Chair or Secretary of the relevant committee or the Head of Secretary of the relevant School, or their nominated delegate).
-The items are made available for review in the 'Approvals' app in Microsoft Teams.
+Once all the declarers have completed the DoI form, their declarations are turned into a workflow that creates items to be reviewed and mitigations recorded by the appropriate reviewer(s) (for example, the Chair of the relevant committee or the Head of the relevant School, or their nominated delegate).
+The items are made available for review in the 'Review and Manage' app.

 3. Confirmation